Stinger (cocktail): Cultural impact

 The stinger's popularity in New York City was so great that urban legends attributed the cocktail's genesis to famous millionaire Reginald Vanderbilt.
 It was further claimed that the stinger was Vanderbilt's favorite cocktail, and he spent hours making them for his guests.
+He would shake them up for himself and friends in his barroom, always with a dash of absinthe added.
+But Vanderbilt did not call this drink the Brant or the Bartholdi—he called it the Stinger.

 The stinger's reputation as a high-society drink led to its appearance in several famous novels.
 James Bond and Tiffany Case each have a stinger in the 1956 Ian Fleming novel Diamonds are Forever.
 The spy Alec Leamas drinks stingers in John le Carré's 1963 novel The Spy Who Came in from the Cold.

 The vodka stinger was the drink of choice for Joanne in the musical Company by Stephen Sondheim, with her calling for one in the song "The Ladies Who Lunch".

 The drink is also featured in the 2007 Mad Men season one episode "Nixon v.
 Kennedy", set in 1960.
 The episode features stingers made with Bacardi rum, as Bacardi was a series sponsor.

 Women in Lawrence Block novels sometimes drink stingers.
 In The Burglar Who Dropped In On Elvis Bernie's date "had two dry Rob Roys first, most of the dinner wine, and a stinger afterward.
 I had a Bloody Mary for openers, and my after-dinner drink was a cup of coffee.
 I felt like a cheap date."
 And in The Burglar in the Closet, "Frankie's drinking, on the other hand, was certainly serious enough to keep the Recovery Room anchored in grim reality.
 A stinger is always a reasonably serious proposition.
 A brace of stingers at four o'clock on a weekday afternoon is about as serious as you can get."